bullet-train-co/bullet_train-base/docs/trademark.md

  - "Bullet Train Conference"
  - "Bullet Train Podcast"

-If you've got an idea and aren't sure about the name, message Andrew Culver directly [on Discord](https://discord.gg/bullettrain) or [via Twitter DM](https://twitter.com/andrewculver).
+If you've got an idea and aren't sure about the name, message Andrew Culver privately [on Discord](https://discord.gg/bullettrain) or [via Twitter DM](https://twitter.com/andrewculver).

 We're required by law to enforce our policies, otherwise we risk losing the rights granted to us by our registered trademark.
 Thanks for understanding! 🙏